 Enter utils dbreplication status on the publisher and subscriber to check database replication on both the nodes in a Server Group.

-Note If replication is not set up for the nodes in your cluster, you can reset database replication for the nodes using the CLI.
-For more information, see topics related to resetting database replication using the CLI admin:utils dbreplication status
+If replication is not set up for the nodes in your cluster, you can reset database replication for the nodes using the CLI.
+For more information, see topics related to resetting database replication using the CLI

 Example: